-4.2.3 The Database Menu
+4.2.3.
+The Database Menu

-Auto Update If Auto update is set to on, each time the player boots, the database will automatically be updated.
-Auto update does not detect deleted files.
-To remove deleted files from the database you need to run update Now.

-Initialize Now You can force Rockbox to rescan your disk for tagged files by using the Initialize Now function in the Database Menu.
+- Auto Update If AUTO UPDATE is set to ON, each time the player boots, the database will automatically be updated. - Initialize Now You can force Rockbox to rescan your disk for tagged files by using the INITIALIZE NOW function in the DATABASE MENU.

-Warning: INITIALIZE Now removes all database files (removing runtimed data also) and rebuilds the database from scratch.
+Warning: INITIALIZE NOW removes all database files (removing runtimedb data also) and rebuilds the database from scratch.

-Update Now UPDATE NOW causes the database to detect new and deleted files Unlike Initialize Now, the UPDATE Now function does not remove runtime database information.

-Gather Runtime Data When enabled, rockbox will record how often and how long a track is being played, when it was last played and its rating.
-This information can be displayed in the WPS and is used in the database browser to, for example, show the most played, unplayed and most recently played tracks.

-Export Modifications This allows for the runtime data to be exported to the file /.rockbox/database_changelog.txt, which backs up the runtime data in ASCII format.
+- Update Now UPDATE NOW causes the database to detect new and deleted files Unlike INITIALIZE NOW, the UPDATE NOW function does not remove runtime database information. - Gather Runtime Data When enabled, rockbox will record how often and how long a track is being played, when it was last played and its rating.
+This information can be displayed in the WPS and is used in the database browser to, for example, show the most played, unplayed and most recently played tracks. - Export Modifications This allows for the runtime data to be exported to the file /.rockbox/database\changelog.txt, which backs up the runtime data in ASCII format.
 This is needed when database structures change, because new code cannot read old database code.
-But, all modifications exported to ASCII format should be readable by all database versions.

-Import Modifications.
-Allows the /.rockbox/database_changelog.txt backup to be conveniently loaded into the database.
-If Auto Update is enabled this is performed automatically when the database is initialized.
+But, all modifications exported to ASCII format should be readable by all database versions. - Import Modifications.
+Allows the /.rockbox/database\changelog.txt backup to be conveniently loaded into the database.
+If AUTO UPDATE is enabled this is performed automatically when the database is initialized.

-4.2.4 Using the Database
+4.2.4.
+Using the Database